How to Handle Criticism: 3 Strategies to Make Criticism Work for You

 You invest a lot of yourself in your writing, and putting your creative work in front of others is scary.
 Your mind floods with questions like, What if they don’t like it?
 What if they think I’m dumb?
 What if I’m no good at this?
 And what if someone doesn’t like it?
-Do you know how to handle criticism?
+Do you know how to handle negative criticism?

 Here Come the Rocks and Rotten Tomatoes

 No doubt about it, folks.
 Publishing is a courageous act.
 When you send out submissions, you set yourself up for rejection from publishers.
-When you share your story in a writers’ group, you open yourself to peer feedback that may be negative.
+When you share your story in a writers’ group, you open yourself to negative feedback from peers.

-When you publish a book or post on a blog or put something up on social media, you become subject to emails, comments, and reviews — and they’re not always going to be rosy.
+When you publish a book or post on a blog or put something up on social media, you become subject to emails, comments, and reviews — and sometimes that includes destructive criticism.
 As a writer, for better and worse, you gain exposure in the public arena.
 And that means criticism.

 3 Strategies for How to Handle Criticism

 Makes you want to don a suit of armor, doesn’t it?
-But what if, instead of avoiding the criticism, you could actually put it to work for you?
+But what if, instead of avoiding the negative feedback, you could actually put it to work for you?
 Make it friend, rather than foe?

 I’ve been thinking and studying on this for several weeks, and I’d like to share three strategies that could help you harness criticism to drive your success.
-Here’s how to handle criticism:
+Here’s how to foster a more effective reaction to criticism:

 1. Practice Rejection

-In July, Tim Grahl released his latest book, Running Down A Dream.
+A couple years ago, Tim Grahl released a book called, Running Down A Dream.
 The book is a truthful look at the sort of struggles we go through as creatives.
 In one chapter, Tim tells the story of Jia Jiang.

 When Jia was a young boy in school, his teacher conducted a class activity where the children would say something they liked about each student.
 When it was Jia’s turn, he stood in front of a silent classroom.
 No one had anything good to say about him.